The 17,508 islands of Indonesia

 One of the “Thousand Islands” of the Bay of Jakarta, Seribu’s popularity is largely due to its proximity to the capital, which makes it a great weekend getaway if you’re short on time.
 Certainly, for this reason alone, one of the best islands in Indonesia, its proximity to Jakarta does nothing to undermine the island’s appeal, with swimming, diving, sunbathing and snorkeling on offer.
 For those who are looking for the necessary rest and relaxation.

-Book Indonesia tours with top travel agencies with best competitive prices
+Book Indonesia tours with top travel agencies

 See tours, prices, dates and travel agency, book safely using Tour Radar, a world leader in ready-to-go travel tours.